morrisonbrett/pickuphockey/README.md

 Pick-Up Hockey
 ==============
 A project to buy, sell, and manage "spots" in a pick-up hockey session.
+In 2004, our commissioner, John Bryan, started a friendly pick-up game on Friday mornings.
+It's been such a great, well run, enjoyable hockey experience for everyone, and a few years ago we added a Wednesday session.
+We play at [Toyota Sports Center](http://www.toyotasportscenter.com/) in El Segundo, California, where the NHL Los Angeles Kings practice.

-For years, my Friday Pick-Up Ice Hockey team has been managing the buy / sell list via email.
+For years, my we have has been managing the buy / sell list via email.
 About a week before each skating session, the commissioner sends an email as the "buy / sell thread".
 Regulars and substitutes add their names as a buyer or seller, like:

     Bill sells to Bob
     TBD sells to Joe